ssj-ali/pdfextract/README.md

 2. While installing, select all the languages you want to detect.

 3. Add the path of Tesseract OCR folder (e.g ```C:\Program Files\Tesseract-OCR```) to the Environmental Variables -> System Variables -> Path.

-Like this: Control panel -> System and Security -> System -> Advanced system settings -> Enironmental Variables -> Select 'Path' (in lower section named System variables) and click 'Edit'-> New -> add path to the folder Tesseract-OCR.
+Follow like this: Control panel -> System and Security -> System -> Advanced system settings -> Enironmental Variables -> Select 'Path' (in lower section named System variables) and click 'Edit'-> New -> add path to the folder Tesseract-OCR.
 Check in your file explorer where this folder is: most likely this ```C:\Program Files\Tesseract-OCR```

 4. Download GhostScript.
 Follow the link: [Download GhostScript](https://www.ghostscript.com/download/gsdnld.html)